Audi Quattro

 Pre-production

 It appears that Audi started to get the Typ 85 coupé chassis design in place around 1978, seeing some very limited pre-production Quattro builds in 1979.
-The earliest were Audi 80 limousines, of which some was converted to coupé builds.

 One of such pre-production Coupé-based Quattros has managed to be hidden from scrapping, and resurrected in recent years, making it what I call the “Stamm-Quattro“.
+Another is the very public IN-NJ 66 which has been introduced in numerous car magazines and marketing material.

 Phase 1: 1980-1982

-1980 model, 85ZAA900… – 292 units
+1980 model, 85A0900… – 292 units

 1981 model, 85ZBA90…. – 1956 units